gvwilson/sensibleadventures/iffy/iffy.md

 gave way to newer, brighter construction.
 Foamed glass reflected blue sky and spindly anti-drone laser towers.
-Iffy pressed her face against the window and stared hungrily at the greenhouses nestled among the turrets' feet.
+Iffy pressed her face against the window and stared hungrily at the greenhouses nestled among the towers' feet.
 Mangoes and oranges and flowers---flowers!---made a green riot beneath the sheltering panels.
 Little Mrs. Sandhu claimed that the governor even grew bananas,